-5.9 Alarm Sequence at the AS300RX Receiver when a AS200TX transmitter alarm is activated.
+5.8 Alarm Sequence at the AS300RX Receiver when a AS200TX transmitter alarm is activated.
+When an alarm is activated the following sequence is started :-

-- When an alarm is activated the following sequence is started :- - 1.
-Status led flashes. - 2.
-Alarm Activated LED is illuminated and NEW ALARMS are displayed on the LCD display. - 3.
-Audible alarm sounds. - 4.
-Audible alarm can be muted by pressing the mute button or an acknowledgement text from a mobile telephone. - 5.
-Telephone sequence starts. - 6.
-Alerts sent, LED is illuminated. - 7.
-Once acknowledged Alarm Activated and Alerts Sent LED are extinguished (once all alerts are sent).
+- 1. Status led flashes.

+- 2. Alarm Activated LED is illuminated.

+- 3. Audible alarm sounds.

+- 4. Audible alarm can be muted by pressing the mute button or an acknowledgement text from a mobile telephone.

+- 5. Telephone sequence starts.

+- 6. Alerts sent, LED is illuminated.

+- 7. Once acknowledged Alarm Activated and Alerts Sent LED are extinguished (once all alerts are sent).

-5.10 Alarm Telephone Sequence for AS300RX when a AS200TX transmitter alarm is activated.
+5.9 Alarm Telephone Sequence for AS200TX Transmitters Alarms

-Three telephone numbers can be allocated to each AS200TX transmitter.
-When an alarm is activated from a transmitter, telephone number 1 will be sent then at 3 minute intervals telephone number 2 then finally telephone number 3.
-If these calls are not acknowledged the telephone numbers will be telephoned at 60 minute intervals until acknowledged by the ack text message.
+Two telephone numbers can be allocated to each AS200TX transmitter.
+When an alarm is activated from a transmitter telephone number 1 will be sent then 3 minutes later telephone number 2 will be sent.
+If these calls are not acknowledged both telephone numbers will be telephoned at 1 hour intervals until acknowledged by text message.

-5.11 Alarm Sequence for a AS300RX Receiver in Power Fail.
+5.10 Alarm Sequence for a Receiver Power Fail Alarm.